Unsmoked, Smoked and Smoke Free

 The second step is a further drying process which can take several hours at a much lower temperature depending on the company.
 At this point some producers add smoke to the dryers to create their characteristic flavor.
 This is considered to be smoked yerba mate.

 At this time Smoke Free yerba mate is only produced in Brazil.
 They use a very large dryer that uses much lower temperatures at a longer time and allows no smoke to contact the yerba mate.
+We do not know exactly how the oven works but it is similar to baking in an oven.
 Smoke free yerba mate has a much different taste, it is naturally softer and lighter in flavor.
-Many long time traditional yerba mate drinkers are disappointed in the taste or lack of.
+Many long time traditional yerba mate drinkers are disappointed in the taste or lack of, but the flavor gets stronger as the yerba mate is aged, at 24 months or more the flavor will come close to traditionally process yerba mate.

 Drinking mate, an infusion of the herb ilex paraguariensis, is very common in several South American countries, and has been associated with an increased risk of esophageal cancer.
 This increased risk may be attributed to drinking mate very hot, or to mate’s potentially carcinogenic contaminants, such as polycyclic aromatic hydrocarbons (PAHs).
 Mate leaves are often dried with wood and smoke and therefore commercial samples may have high amounts of PAH.*